As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 Establish a Daily Bible Reading Habit

-The more you expose yourself to God's Word, the more you will know in yourself that it is reliable.
+The more you expose yourself to God's Word, the more you will know in yourself that you can trust the Bible.

 May I suggest you establish a New Testament reading plan?
-The benefits of having a daily devotional time, if only for a few minutes, is life changing.
+The benefits of having devotional time, if only for a few minutes a day, is life-changing.

 Paul said our lives are transformed as we renew our minds in God's Word.